GasStationTV/gstv-invenco-integration/updates/playlist/playlist.md

 - **playlist** - _required_ - Detailed settings for playlist.
   - **siteId** - _required_ - The Invenco name of the site.
   - **banners** - An array containing the information about playing banner static images.
 If this information is not present, no banners should be displayed.
-      - **filename** - _If Banner array exists required_ - Filename, including file extension, of the image to be displayed.
+      - **filename** - _If banners array exists this is required_ - Filename, including file extension, of the image to be displayed.
       - **start** - Date the banner image should begin displaying.
 The format will be `year-month-day`.
       - **end** - Date the banner image should end displaying.
 The format will be `year-month-day`.
       - **type** -  Specifies in which part of the fueling transaction the image should display.